U-Company/python-private-service-layout/README.md

 - **Package**.
 Publish to pypi registry
 - **Server**.
 Server has some submodules for configuration handlers, logging and exceptions.
 Server has all business logic.
 - **Integration tests**.
 Integration tests communicate with server as black box.
+You can read differences between unit and integration tests [here](%7B%7B%20cookiecutter.service%20%7D%7D/docs/tests.md)

 **Notice**.
 Bad practice import any function from server module.